 The main locations in your home that loses heat are by far your windows.
 It is for this reason that we recommend that you start there first.
 This can begin with checking the seal on both your windows and the frame.
 If you do come across any leaks be sure to have them sealed as quickly as possible.

 Another important thing to consider when it comes to your windows is double glazing.
 If you only have single-pane windows you could be spending significantly more on heating your home.
 Although the installation of double glazing does come with an initial upfront cost, this cost will be more than offset by the saving you will see for years to come.
-At Swish Home Improvements we have an excellent team of window fitters.
+At Swish Home Improvements we have an excellent team of window fitters who are experts in installing new double glazing.

 2. Customise Your Heating Controls